 Coming up on the blog this week I will be talking to Nadien Klages who makes clothes for children from jeans and shirts worn by the children’s parents.
 I’ll also be talking to super crafter and upcycler Barley Massey who founded Fabrications in Hackney.

 At the Sustainable Living Festival I took part in a fun workshop on how to refashion a man’s shirt into a dress or skirt.
-Barley teaches similar courses in Hackney on how to re-work your clothes.
-Or get in touch if you are interested in joining a craft group in Bow, East London.
+Fabrications host similar courses in Hackney on how to re-work your clothes.
+Or join in with one of my sewing clubs which encourage mending and alteration of clothes.